‘Birth of a Canoe Club in the Derbyshire Dales’

 There are plenty of Coaches and experienced paddlers to support the progression of beginners and more than enough beginners to ensure somebody new to the sport doesn’t feel alone.

-Limited Equipment is provided at the Swimming Pool for structured training, Members have access to equipment for the river, but it is limited and there for it’s advisable to book as early as possible.
+Members have access to equipment for the river, but it is limited and there for it’s advisable to book as early as possible.

 Club tours are arranged throughout the year with some local evening tours.
 There are also tours abroad for the experience paddler.